Skip to main content

 2. They support the individual who presents the award (if agreed) to make the event special by allowing them to recount accurate information rather than generic statements about the type of award being presented.

-Writing a citation as part of a Meritorious Conduct/Gallantry award or a Good Service award can appear daunting, however the nomination forms will help anyone writing a citation to structure their thoughts and provide a full picture of the individual being nominated.
+Filling in a nomination form as part of a Meritorious Conduct/Gallantry award or a Good Service award can appear daunting, however the nomination form questions are set out to help anyone filling it in to structure their thoughts and provide a full picture of the individual being nominated.

 General citation writing tips